razoumov/publish/bash.md

 ...
 ~~~

 Notice the presence of multiple commands that make mention of local and remote.
-We are actually connected
+We are actually browsing
-to two computers at once, with two working directories!
+two filesystems at once, with two working directories!

 ~~~ {.bash}
 sftp> pwd    # show our remote working directory